What are the pain and symptoms associated with the Extensor Hallucis Longus muscle?

 Eurosocks Over The Calf Compression Socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
 The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
-The over the calf style works very well for extensor hallucis longus muscle support and recovery as the sock will cover the entire muscle.
+The over the calf style works very well for extensor hallucis longus muscle recovery as the sock will cover the entire muscle.
 If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.